cosmos/ibc/spec/ics-002-client-semantics/README.md

 #### ConsensusState

-`ConsensusState` is a opaque data structure defined by a client type, used by the validity predicate to verify new commits & state roots.
+`ConsensusState` is an opaque data structure defined by a client type, used by the validity predicate to verify new commits & state roots.
 Likely the structure will contain the last commit produced by the consensus process, including signatures and validator set metadata.